gvwilson/teachtogether.tech/_chapters_en/community.md

 retirement.
 Sooner or later, everyone moves on (including you).
 When this happens:

-- **Ask people to be explicit about their departure** so that everyone knows they've actually left.
+Ask people to be explicit about their departure
+: so that everyone knows they've actually left.

-- **Make sure they don't feel embarrassed or ashamed about leavin**

-- **Give them an opportunity to pass on their knowledge.**
+Make sure they don't feel embarrassed or ashamed about leavin :- **Give them an opportunity to pass on their knowledge.**
   For example, you can ask them to mentor someone for a few weeks as their last contribution, or to be interviewed by someone who's staying with the organization to collect any stories that are worth re-telling.

-- **Make sure they hand over the keys.**
+Make sure they hand over the keys.
-  It's awkward to discover six months after someone has left that they're the only person who knows how to book a playing field for the annual softball game.
+: It's awkward to discover six months after someone has left that they're the only person who knows how to book a playing field for the annual softball game.

-- **Follow up 2--3 months after they leave** to see if they have any further thoughts about what worked and what didn't while they were with you, or any advice to offer that they either didn't think to give or were uncomfortable giving on their way out the door.
+Follow up 2--3 months after they leave
+: to see if they have any further thoughts about what worked and what didn't while they were with you, or any advice to offer that they either didn't think to give or were uncomfortable giving on their way out the door.

-- **Thank them,**
+Thank them,
-  both when they leave and the next time your group gets together.
+: both when they leave and the next time your group gets together.

 ## Retention {#s:community-retention}